You migrated all your mailboxes to Office 365 and want to get rid of the last on-premises Exchange server. Now what?

 The Exchange configuration in the AD configuration partition does not do any harm, and it’s simply not worth the risk to remove it.

 The clean removal is started simply by uninstalling Exchange from the last Exchange server in your organization (make sure you completed the steps in the previous section to prepare for the removal).

 Launching the Exchange uninstaller (from Add/Remove Programs) will trigger a readiness check that checks for any remaining mailboxes, any remaining mailbox databases, etc. Make sure to get rid of your arbitration mailboxes to complete the uninstall:

 Get-Mailbox -Arbitration -Database [DB] | Remove-Mailbox -Arbitration -RemoveLastArbitrationMailboxAllowed

 Once the readiness check is successful, the Exchange configuration is removed from AD, and the Exchange binaries are removed from the server.

 Dirty Removal of the Last On-Premises Exchange Server

-Unfortunately clean removal is not always possible.
+Clean removal is not always possible.

-One such special case would be if you’re using security enabled moderated distribution lists.
+One such special case would be if you’re using security-enabled moderated distribution lists.
 Moderated distribution lists are tied up to arbitration mailboxes, blocking the removal of the arbitration mailboxes.
-If your groups are also used to control access to on-premises objects you can’t delete them and you’re not going to make it past the Exchange removal pre-check.
+If your groups are also used to control access to on-premises objects, you can’t delete them, and you’re not going to make it past the Exchange removal pre-check.